WebAssembly/design/CodeOfConduct.md

 to ensure a positive work environment in the WebAssembly CG.

  - **Informal warning**
-   An informal or verbal warning can be issued in any relevant medium of communication callin out inappropriate behavior as a violation of the CEPC (examples: responses to github issues or PRs, discord, email, meetings).
+   An informal or verbal warning can be issued in any relevant medium of communication calling out inappropriate behavior as a violation of the CEPC (examples: responses to github issues or PRs, discord, email, meetings).